 As Huurre tells the story, she learned about Lotus Spring while she was consulting for another game publisher.
 They had rejected Lotus Spring, as had a number of other companies, for the same reasons the game was intriguing to her: it was closer to a romance novel than an action game.11,17,18

 Although I don’t want to dwell on it, it’s worth considering the response to The Legend of Lotus Spring when it was released in 2000.
-Smaller publications like Mr. Bill’s Adventureland were receptive to the idea of a gentle, romantic game,20 but the only major gaming press outlet that covered The Legend of Lotus Spring was targeted for men.
+Smaller publications like Mr. Bill’s Adventureland were receptive to the idea of a gentle, romantic game,20 but the only major gaming press outlet that covered The Legend of Lotus Spring was targeted to men.
 IGN, one of the biggest video game websites at the time, published a bizarre, rambling, sexist review of Lotus Spring that declared the game unfit for “the testosterone-heavy hardcore gaming masses.”
 The male reviewer, who practically admits he should not have been the person to review the game, goes out of his way to express disgust for concepts even tangentially related to femininity, like scented candles, romance novels, and, confusingly, Kathie Lee Gifford.
 For context for this editorial voice, consider that IGN still had an embarrassing “IGN For Men” section at the time.21

 That response is at the extreme end of negative opinion.
 It doesn’t represent everyone who played games, least of all the audience that DreamCatcher had cultivated, although it speaks to the belligerent male voice that was prominent (and still exists) in gaming, which felt threatened by the existence of a single game targeted to someone else.
 This is the atmosphere that Women Wise, Xing Xing, and DreamCatcher were working within.